ashwinkinikar/MessengerApp/README.md

    ```
 5. Open your browser and navigate to `http://localhost:3000` to use the application.

-**Contributing:**

-Contributions are encouraged!
-Please follow the guidelines below:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/new-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -am 'Add new feature'`)
-5. Push to the branch (`git push origin feature/new-feature`)
-6. Create a new Pull Request

 **Note:** Replace HOST_NAME in the curl requests with the appropriate host where the Flask application is running.